grafana/opentelemetry-workshop-2023/lab-1/README.md

 You will see how to instrument traces, metrics, and logs with a clear and systematic set of instructions.
 Lab 1 does not ship data to external destinations – that is covered in [Lab 2](.lab-2).
 You will see the data in your terminal in Lab 1.

-The lab uses an app implemented in three programming languages and app frameworks:
+The lab uses an app implemented in two programming languages and app frameworks:

 * **Python** using the [Flask](https://flask.palletsprojects.com/en/2.3.x/) framework ([`python-flask`](python-flask))
 * **Java** using the [Spring Boot](https://spring.io/projects/spring-boot) framework ([`java-springboot`](java-springboot))